-A public petition for a Denman governance study
+A privately maintained petition for a Denman governance study

 It is time for Denman Island to govern itself.

-Denman has 1,400 residents, fourteen overlapping governance bodies, no elected local council, and no single body accountable to anyone who lives here.
+Denman had 1,391 residents in the 2021 Census, fourteen overlapping governance bodies, no elected local council, and no single body accountable to anyone who lives here.
 We’re petitioning the Province of British Columbia for a Restructure Study — the first formal step toward incorporating Denman as its own municipality, on the model of Bowen Island.

 New here?
 Start here →